(Evelyn) Nahyeon Kim

 M.S.
 Student

-Supervised by Dr. (Prof.) M. Khalid Jawed, my research focuses on Neural Radiance Fields (NeRF) and self-supervised learning.
+Supervised by Prof. M. Khalid Jawed, my research focuses on Neural Radiance Fields (NeRF) and self-supervised learning.

 Research Engineer